isabella232/solutions-geoevent-java/README.md

 ## Requirements

-* ArcGIS Geoevent Server (GES)
+* ArcGIS GeoEvent Processor (GEP) for Server
-* ArcGIS Geoevent Server Software Development Kit (SDK) - the SDK is included with the Geoevent Server instalation
+* ArcGIS Geoevent Server Software Development Kit (SDK) - the SDK is included with the Geoevent Server installation
-* Maven (you may follow the GES SDK documentation to learn how to set up a maven repository)
+* Java Development Kit (JDK) 1.6 or greater
-* Java JDK 1.6 or greater
+* [Apache Maven](http://maven.apache.org) (you may follow the GES SDK documentation to learn how to set up a Maven repository)
 * ArcGIS Runtime for Java 10.1.1 SDK (needed to run standalone Maven Tests)
 * Note: individual sub-modules may have additional requirements.
 See the Readme for [each project](#features) for more information.